-One thing to note when looking for a job in Thailand is discrimination based on age and gender is not illegal and actually very common.
-Often you will see a job listing with something like “woman under 30” or “male 25+”.
-Sometimes you’ll see very limiting requirements such as a master’s degree and 5 years experience, but must be under 30 years old, and can’t help but wonder how they can find any candidates to fit the bill.
-Since you can’t do anything to change this, just simply ignore any job listings in which you might not fit their specific requirements.
+Other times you’ll see very limiting requirements such as “master’s degree and 5 years experience, but must be under 30 years old,” and you just can’t help but wonder how they can find any candidates to fit the bill.
+Since you can’t do anything to change this, just simply ignore any job listings in which you might not fit their very specific requirements.
 Doing otherwise would just be a waste of your time.

 Let’s start with the most obvious and largest job market in Thailand for expats from western countries—English teaching.
 Elementary schools, high schools, vocational colleges, and universities all across the country need native-speaking English teachers to fill positions in their classrooms.
 In addition to English Language classes, international schools and other private schools with English immersion programs require native English speaking teachers for other subjects, such as Math and Science, taught in English.